-Myofascial pain is a chronic condition that affects the fascia (connective tissue that covers the muscles).
-Myofascial pain syndrome may involve either a single muscle or a muscle group.
+MPS is a chronic condition that affects the fascia (connective tissue that covers the muscles).
+It may involve either a single muscle or a muscle group.
 In some cases, the area where a person experiences the pain may not be where the myofascial pain generator is located.
 Experts believe that the actual site of the injury or the strain prompts the development of a trigger point that, in turn, causes pain in other areas.
 This situation is known as referred pain.

 Myofascial pain may develop from a muscle injury or from excessive strain on a particular muscle or muscle group, ligament or tendon.
 Other causes include:

 Injury to muscle fibers

 Lack of activity (such as having a broken arm in a sling)

 What Are the Symptoms of Myofascial Pain?

 Myofascial pain symptoms usually involve muscle pain with specific "trigger" or "tender" points.
 The pain can be made worse with activity or stress.
 In addition to the local or regional pain associated with myofascial pain syndrome, people with the disorder also can suffer from depression, fatigue and behavioral disturbances.